haplo-org/haplo-repository/hres_repo_eprints/readme.txt

 To help with import and export, the two operations go through an intermediate state before they take their final form.

-The intermediate data stucture looks as follows:
+The intermediate data structure looks as follows:

 | eprintId | string | eprint id |
 | attributes | array | attributes that relate to the eprint |